Additional documentation supporting employability activities

 For other activities, please speak directly with the team managing your activity or look at the document sections below.

 What happens next?

-Once you have completed the EAC process, we will review your request and be in touch.
-We aim to contact you within 5-10 working days.
+Once you have completed the EAC process or been touch with us, we will review your request and respond within five to ten working days.